 After nightfall, Cumberland Park often hosts concerts at its outdoor amphitheater.
 You can also venture across to the downtown side of the river to enjoy Riverfront Park on the western bank.
 Like Cumberland, the amphitheater at Riverfront Park is a popular venue for outdoor concerts, particularly during Nashville’s high tourism season.

 Historic RCA Studio B

-No tour of Music City is complete without visiting Historic RCA Studio B. The famed recording studio on Music Row, the historic heart of Nashville’s music industry that’s home to dozens of record labels, recording studios, and radio stations.
-The historic studio provides a glimpse into Nashville’s music scene during some of its most exciting periods.
-At the studio, you’ll gain insight into famous artists’ lives and how they produced their greatest hits.
+No tour of Music City is complete without visiting Historic RCA Studio B. The famed recording studio sits on Music Row, the historic heart of Nashville’s music industry that’s home to dozens of record labels, recording studios, and radio stations.
+The historic studio provides a glimpse into Nashville’s music scene during some of its most exciting periods and insight into famous artists’ lives and how they produced their greatest hits.

 Artists like Elvis Presley, Chet Atkins, and the Everly Brothers laid down some of their greatest tracks in the historic Music Row studio.
 Nowadays, Studio B is both a famous tourist attraction and a classroom for students from the Nashville area.

 On the studio tour, visitors will learn about music history and the role RCA Victor had in pioneering the Nashville Sound.
 Aspiring students will meanwhile learn about the science of sound and recording technology.

-After your visit, fuel up with some grub at nearby Hattie B’s Hot Chicken Midtown.
+After your visit, fuel up with a spicy bite to eat at nearby Hattie B’s Hot Chicken Midtown.
 The famous restaurant serves some of the most delicious Southern food in Tennessee, including its namesake Nashville Hot Chicken.

 For country music fans, visiting the Ryman Auditorium is one of the highlights of a trip to Nashville.
 Visiting the famed theater brings to life over a century’s worth of legendary performances.
 Standing on its stage, you’ll be in the footsteps of legends like Hank Williams, Patsy Cline, and Johnny Cash.